Shagshag/prestashop-documentation/ContactCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Contact.php line 84
+* This method is defined in [classes/Contact.php line 84](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Contact.php#84)